 It has been a good start of the year and we continue delivering more new features.
 Dive into news on Python package upgrade, Sentinel-1 data availability on AWS and through Sentinel Hub, release of another Python tool – s2cloudless, more EO Browser updates, and recently established the Sentinel Hub Forum.
 We once more call your attention to the recent updates of the APIs.
 This time we are highlighting a few Sentinel Hub success stories, and applications powered by our services.

-After adding new features to EO Browser and making it free, there are some other opportunities on the horizon that you shouldn't miss: custom scripts repository at Github with all our available EO products, custom scripts for ad-hoc atmospheric correction, and Sentinel Playground and EO Browser on Github.
-This issue brings you also more information on how to control the Sentinel Hub within QGIS, recently integrated MODIS data source, and how we crowdsourced EO training datasets with the goal of improving cloud detection algorithms.
+After adding new features to EO Browser and making it free, there are other opportunities on the horizon that you shouldn't miss: custom scripts repository at Github with all our available EO products, custom scripts for ad-hoc atmospheric correction, and Sentinel Playground and EO Browser on Github.
+This issue brings you more information on how to control the Sentinel Hub within QGIS, recently integrated MODIS data collection, and how we crowdsourced EO training data collections with the goal of improving cloud detection algorithms.
 We have partnered with ESA Business Applications to help start-ups by offering easy access to a wide range of EO data.

 An update to Sentinel Hub services which directly impacts APIs and, in rare cases your integration.
 Read the announcements!

-We have some great news from the past weeks!
 EO Browser - a free satellite imagery visualization tool - was launched at the World Cover conference.
 There are now available free research accounts for Sentinel Hub at EO Cloud sponsored by ESA.
 We hosted ESA Director General Johann Dietrich Wörner at our headquarters.
 Some important updates to the service were done: The Sentinel-3 data integration, Landsat worldwide coverage, introduction of statistical info API, shortening the response time of Sentinel Hub services for 0.5 - 1 second, and more.
-Read also all about the benefits of Sentinel data for IACS controls!